fhunleth/embedded-elixir/content/post/2018-01-02-nerves-update.md

    Tim posted a [video][nerves_on_windows] and we hope to update the docs to make things easier on Windows users.
-1. Connor Rigby's [linter][nerves_system_linter] is now live in almost all of our officially supported systems.
-We recommend including it your custom systems to catch subtle assumptions that Elixir and Nerves have with the Buildroot and Linux configurations.
-If you've run into a custom system issue,let us know about it - maybe we can help others avoid it using the linter.
+1. Connor Rigby's [linter][nerves_system_linter] is now live in almost all of our officially-supported systems.
+We recommend including it in your custom systems to catch subtle assumptions that Elixir and Nerves have with the Buildroot and Linux configurations.
+If you've run into a custom system issue, let us know about it - maybe we can help others avoid it using the linter.
 1. We've been busy making it easier to revert software images loaded on devices.
    While this has always been possible with our A/B partition setup, it isn't